 In 1978, the Florida Legislature adopted the Florida Coastal Management Act, codified as Chapter 380, F.S., Part II, Coastal Planning and Management.
-This legislation authorized the development of the Florida Coastal Management Program (FCMP) and its submittal to the federal government.
+This legislation authorized the development of the FCMP and its submittal to the federal government.

-In 1981, the FCMP was approved by the Secretary of the National Oceanic and Atmospheric Administration (NOAA).
+In 1981, the FCMP was approved by the Secretary of NOAA.
 The Department of Environmental Protection (DEP) is designated as the lead agency for the FCMP pursuant to the CZMA14.
 DEP's Office of Resilience and Coastal Protection is charged with overseeing the state's coastal management program and handles the following FCMP activities:

-- Compiles and submits the federal applications for receiving funds pursuant to the CZMA. - Adopts rule procedures and criteria for the evaluation of Coastal Partnership Initiative (CPI) and state agency sub-grant applications for funds allocated to the state under the CZMA. - Administers the Coastal and Estuarine Land Conservation Program (CELCP), a federally-funded land acquisition program. - Conducts the CZMA Section 309 assessment and strategies for coastal resource issues. - Administers the Beach Access Sign Program, the Beach Warning Flag Program, and the Rip Current Awareness Program. - Prepares routine program updates to incorporate annual statutory changes. - Maintains informational materials and procedural guidelines. - Provides education and outreach materials. - Guides the coordination of the Federal Consistency review process. - Conducts training workshops for those entities involved in the federal consistency process. - Provides, to the practicable extent, financial, technical, research, and legal assistance to effectuate the purposes of the Florida Coastal Management Act. - Acts as a resource for the partner agencies in the Coastal Management Program.
+- Compiles and submits the federal applications for receiving funds pursuant to the CZMA - Administers rule procedures and criteria for the evaluation of Coastal Partnership Initiative (CPI) and state agency sub-grant applications for funds allocated to the state under the CZMA - Administers the Coastal and Estuarine Land Conservation Program (CELCP), a federally funded land acquisition program - Conducts the CZMA Section 309 assessment and strategies for coastal resource issues - Administers the Beach Access Sign Program, the Beach Warning Flag Program, and the Rip Current Awareness Program - Prepares routine program updates to incorporate annual statutory changes - Maintains informational materials and procedural guidelines - Provides education and outreach materials - Guides the coordination of the Federal Consistency review process - Conducts training workshops for those entities involved in the federal consistency process - Provides, to the practicable extent, financial, technical, research and legal assistance to effectuate the purposes of the Florida Coastal Management Act - Acts as a resource for the partner agencies in the Coastal Management Program - Provides financial support to the aquatic preserve program - Funds program and partner agency research initiatives.